Importing existing customers and subscriptions

 "name": "Lorem-ipsum", // optional

-"billingId": "cus_MvdQq1bVD1BQHe", // optional - if the customer already exists in the billing solution
+"billingId": "cus_MvdQq1bVD1BQHe", // optional - if an existing customer in Stripe

 "paymentMethodId": "pm_1N04AHEdaKWoSZ0OgP78RflV", // required for paid customers